DOC BROWN'S Science-CHEMISTRY HOMEPAGE KS3 SCIENCE QUIZZES and WORKSHEETS (~US grades 6-8)

 pSO22 pO2

-• The reaction forms sulphur trioxide and the equilibrium is very much to the right hand side because despite the reaction being exothermic a relatively high temperature is used which favours the reverse reaction R to L, from the energy change equilibrium rule, i.e. increasing temperature shifts the equilibrium in the endothermic direction.
+• The reaction forms sulfur trioxide and the equilibrium is very much to the right hand side because despite the reaction being exothermic a relatively high temperature is used which favours the reverse reaction R to L, from the energy change equilibrium rule, i.e. increasing temperature shifts the equilibrium in the endothermic direction.
 However the value of Kp is high enough to give a 99% yield.

-• The reaction is favoured by high pressure (pressure equilibrium rule, 3 => 2 gas molecules, LHS ==> RHS), but only a small increase in pressure is used to give high yields of sulphur trioxide, because the formation of SO3 on the right hand side is so energetically favourable (approx. 99% yield, i.e. only about 1% SO2 unreacted).
+• The reaction is favoured by high pressure (pressure equilibrium rule, 3 => 2 gas molecules, LHS ==> RHS), but only a small increase in pressure is used to give high yields of sulfur trioxide, because the formation of SO3 on the right hand side is so energetically favourable (approx. 99% yield, i.e. only about 1% SO2 unreacted).

 • The use of the V2O5 catalyst ensures a fast reaction without having to use too a higher temperature which would begin to favour the left hand side too much (energy change equilibrium rule), but remember a catalyst does not affect the % yield or equilibrium concentration of SO3, you just get there more economically faster.